-OIC staff regularly collaborates with the state Attorney General's staff.
-The OIC and AGO coordinate factfinding efforts when allegations concerning violations within the enforcement authority of both agencies are presented.
-For example, both agencies cooperate in investigating alleged misconduct concerning the sale of living trusts or reverse mortgages where a licensed insurance producer is involved.
-The Commissioner has also provided technical support for several multi-state cases involving attempts to repeal and replace the ACA.
+OIC staff regularly collaborate with staff from the state Attorney General's Office.
+The OIC and AGO coordinate fact-finding efforts when allegations concerning violations within the enforcement authority of both agencies are presented.
+For example, the agencies cooperate in investigating alleged misconduct concerning the sale of living trusts or reverse mortgages where a licensed insurance producer is involved.
+The Commissioner has also provided technical support for several multi-state cases involving attempts to repeal and replace the ACA across its existence.